 Plan and pyramids

 The city of Teotihuacan is aligned, like other Mesoamerican cities such as La Venta, on a north-south axis.
 This alignment is made explicit by the central artery, known as the Avenue of the Dead, which extends more than 1.5 miles across the city.
-Entering the city from the south, the Avenue of the Dead leads visitors to the city’s three main architectural monuments, the Ciudadela, a sunken plaza at the southernmost tip that contained temples, including the Pyramid of the Feathered Serpent (above), the Pyramid of the Sun further down the avenue (below), and the Pyramid of the Moon (top of page) located at the northernmost point.
+Entering the city from the south, the Avenue of the Dead leads visitors to the city’s three main architectural monuments, the Ciudadela, a sunken plaza at the southernmost tip that contains temples, including the Pyramid of the Feathered Serpent, the Pyramid of the Sun further down the avenue, and the Pyramid of the Moon located at the northernmost point.
 In the distance and behind the Pyramid of the Moon, visitors can also catch a glimpse of the impressive Cerro Gordo, an extinct volcano that frames the pyramid and demonstrates the harmonious relationship between architecture and natural topography.
-Running perpendicular to the Avenue of the Dead another street follows the San Juan River.
+Running perpendicular to the Avenue of the Dead, another street follows the San Juan River.
 These axes help to define the grid of intersecting horizontal and vertical corridors that structure and organize the city plan.
 The urban grid helped to establish order for religious, domestic, and commercial complexes and a structural coherence that supported the management of the city and its population.
 Thousands of apartment complexes also reflect the ordered planning of the site.

 The Pyramid of the Sun, which reaches a height of over 200 feet, was the tallest structure in the Americas at the time.
-Built over a cave, it is unclear who, or what, the pyramid was built to commemorate although art historians have suggested that creation mythology may be at issue, since Aztec and Maya sources refer to caves as places of origin and fertility.
+Built over a cave, it is unclear who or what the pyramid was built to commemorate, although art historians have suggested that creation mythology may be at issue, since Aztec and Maya sources refer to caves as places of origin and fertility.
 The pyramid was meant to be viewed and approached from the East.
-Visitors can still climb the pyramid’s steep staircase, which originates near the Avenue of the Dead and rises over five levels to what is now a bare flattened top (above).
+Visitors can still climb the pyramid’s steep staircase, which originates near the Avenue of the Dead and rises over five levels to what is now a bare flattened top.
 Keep in mind that this pyramid was heavily reconstructed in the modern era, so its original shape may have appeared somewhat differently than it does today.